When it comes to writing successful query letters, I hear the same questions over and over from people just starting out in travel writing.

 1. Take a writing class or two at your local community college.

-For the most successful query letters and the best response, I suggest sending queries to fifteen to twenty-five print magazines for each story.
+For the most successful query letters and the best response, I suggest sending your queries to every appropriate magazine you can find.

 Sending out multiple queries (called simultaneous submissions) has been one of the cornerstones to my freelance success in getting published frequently.